Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences: Establishing electron-nuclear entanglement

 where $m_k=\pm 1$, $m_{j}^{(k)}$ can be $+1$ or $-1$ for the $k$-th nucleus, and we defined $|{\pm} y\rangle = (|0\rangle\pm i|1\rangle)/\sqrt{2}$.
 For example, if all the gates are CR$_{x}(\pi/2)$, then the resulting state is $(|0\rangle |{-}y\rangle^{\otimes k}+|1\rangle |y\rangle^{\otimes k})/\sqrt{2}$.
 This is the idea behind the sequential entanglement protocol.
 The multi-spin entanglement protocol produces a more complicated state since the electron-nuclear evolution now becomes a CR$_{xz}$ gate (see Ref.~\cite{EconomouPRX2023}), but the resulting state is still locally equivalent to GHZ$_M$.
 In this latter setup, multiple nuclei are simultaneously entangled with the electron via a single-shot operation.

 Quantifying the quality of GHZ$_M$-like states using a fidelity overlap is computationally costly since we would need to optimize over local gates.
 This optimization becomes more difficult for larger entangled states.
-In the following section, we introduce an entanglement metric that allows us to quantify genuine all-way correlations in an arbitrarily large electron-nuclear spin system, using only the information of the evolution operator generated by $\pi$-sequences.
-Our analysis throughout the paper is completely general and is not restricted by the choice of DD sequence or by the choice of the defect system.
-It is further generically valid for any type of nuclear spins present in the register (provided they have spin $I=1/2$).
+In the following section, we introduce an entanglement metric that allows us to quantify genuine all-way correlations in an arbitrarily large electron-nuclear spin system, using only the information of the evolution operator generated by $\pi$-sequences. { With this analysis we are able to translate the $M$-tangling capability of such an evolution operator irrespective of the total system size, into simple spin-spin correlation metrics between the central spin and each of the $M-1$ nuclear spins.} Our analysis throughout the paper is completely general and is not restricted by the choice of DD sequence or by the choice of the defect system.
+It is further generically valid for any type of nuclear spins present in the register (provided they have spin $I=1/2$). {The code used to simulate all our following results can be found in}~\cite{GitHubCode}.